justincavalli/Secure-Address-Book/README.md

 Users will be able to access their stored address book remotely from their own devices.</br>

 Users can access their address book information by logging in remotely through either wifi connection or over the cellular network.
 This is a high priority function of the machine.
-This is done by logging in remotely on the Address Book Machine app on one’s computer or cell phone.</br>
+This is done by logging in remotely on the Address Book Machine app on one’s computer or cell phone.

 ### 4.6 Add a new account

 The administrator will be able to add a new login account for a new user.</br>

 The administrator only has the privileges to create a new account with access to the Address Book Machine.
 This is a high priority function of the machine.
-This is done by the administrator typing “NACC” followed by the new user typing “<username>,<password>”.</br>
+This is done by the administrator typing “NACC” followed by the new user typing “{username},{password}”.</br>

 Example of adding an account:</br>
-	NACC
+	NACC</br>
-	Enter your username,password below:
+	Enter your username,password below:</br>
-	myUsername,myPassword
+	myUsername,myPassword</br>
 	New account created successfully